iOSDevTraining/books-and-movies/README.md

 1. Clone the repo
 2. Double-click on MasterDetail.xcodeproj to open the project in Xcode
 3. Run the app with ⌘R (Command-R).
-Or if you like clicking things, the big "play" button in the upper left of Xcode.
+Or if you like clicking things, click the big "play" button in the upper left corner of Xcode.
 4. Look at Main.storyboard to see how the app is laid out visually.
 5. Look at IDTViewController to see the networking and table view code.
 6. Look at IDTDetailViewController to see where the text and image come from for the labels and image view on the detail screen.